edgedb/rfcs/text/0002-edgedb-release-process.rst

 External places to bump binaries at
 -----------------------------------

-.. this needs more explanation

 1. Update tutorial.edgedb.com to run on the latest release.
+The package to update is edgedb-cloud/docker/embedded/, use the README there for update instructions.
+After uploading a new package to ECR, kick the Fargate job by running `edbcloud fargate tutorial/t1 --force`.

 2. Update Docker Hub.
+This should happen automatically during the server GitHub Action release build (debian-buster).

 3. Update the Homebrew tap.